Embracing Skeletons of Alepotrypa

 The Embracing Skeletons of Alepotrypa are a pair of human skeletons dated as approximately 5,800 years old.
-They were discovered by archaeologists in the Alepotrypa cave in Laconia, Greece, home to a human settlement in the Neolithic age between 6,000 B.C. and 3,200 B.C.
+They were discovered by archaeologists in the Alepotrypa cave in Laconia, southern Greece, home to a human settlement in the Neolithic age between 6,000 B.C. and 3,200 B.C.
 DNA analysis confirmed that the remains belong to a man and woman who died when they were 20 to 25 years of age.

+Overview

 The prehistoric skeletons died in a lover’s embrace with the man lying behind the woman, draping his arms over her, and with their legs intertwined.

 They're totally spooning, The boy is the big spoon, and the girl is the little spoon: Their arms are draped over each other, their legs are intertwined.
 It's unmistakable.